 You can tap into the internal vehicle’s systems to monitor all sorts of data, including battery module temperatures and voltages, battery reserves, and much more.
 You do this with a cable that connects the diagnostics connector to a Bluetooth ODB-II module.
 This module feeds the data via Bluetooth to one of several phone apps to display the data.
-(Nov-2020)
+(Feb-2022)

 Many companies make devices that connect to the OBD-II port and can identify engine details and read out various problem codes.
 The latest generation scanners use Bluetooth to communicate the data to a phone app, that can better explain the data seen.

 EVs do not need OBD-II, and on the Model S and Model X, while an OBD-II connector is available, there is no useful information that can be extracted from this connector.
 On the Model 3 and Model Y, there is no OBD-II connector at all!